 D-1002: Enrollment Application for Child Care Services

-Boards must ensure that customers applying for At-Risk- complete a full application for services at initial enrollment and redeterminations.
-Boards may use the TWC-developed sample forms included in Appendix J or develop their own local forms.
+Boards must ensure that customers applying for Low-Income CCS complete a full application for services at initial enrollment and redeterminations.
+The child care case management system provides a statewide online application for parents to submit full applications, including uploaded documentation, through TX3C Parent Central.

-Boards must ensure that applications for child care services include the following required elements:

-1. Instructions for completing application (paper or electronic)

-2. Application form, which must include, at a minimum, the following:

-Eligibility elements:

-Family income

-Residency information

-Household composition

-Age and citizenship status of child or children

-Work/training/education hours

-Supporting documentation for each of the eligibility elements

-Statement for applicant to confirm that eligibility information is true and accurate

-Demographic/special population elements (parent may decline to disclose):

-Race

-Ethnicity

-Primary language spoken at home

-Child’s disability status

-Veteran status

-Former foster child status

-3. Parents’ rights information, which must contain at a minimum:

-The basic rights listed in the TWC Sample Parent Rights (Appendix J) form

-A statement that by selecting a provider and entering into care, the parent acknowledges that he or she has read and understood the information about parent rights

-4. Parent agreement to use child care services and adhere to child attendance requirements, which must contain, at a minimum, information on the importance of regular attendance and confirmation that the parent agrees to the consequences for excessive absences

-5. Signature required (electronic acceptable)
+If a parent is unable to complete the online application, Boards must provide appropriate alternative methods for the parent to supply the application information, which may be keyed directly into the case management system by staff members.
+To support parents that may not be able to access or use the online application, Boards may provide the TWC-developed paper-based application to parents..

 D-1003: Verification of Eligibility for Child Care Services

-Boards must ensure that verification of eligibility is completed within 20 calendar days of receipt of the completed Enrollment Application for form.
-Boards must not issue a Notice of Eligibility for until all applicable eligibility criteria have been verified and the customer has submitted all required application documents as described in D-1002.
+Boards must ensure that verification of eligibility is completed within 20 calendar days of receipt of the completed Enrollment Application for CCS form.
+Boards must not issue a Notice of Eligibility for CCS until all applicable eligibility criteria have been verified and the customer has submitted all required application documents as described in D-1002.

 A customer failing to submit all required documentation may be grounds for making a determination of ineligibility.
-When a determination of ineligibility is made, the customer must be notified and given notice of the right to appeal the determination, as described in D-1004.b: Notification of Non-Eligibility for .
+When a determination of ineligibility is made, the customer must be notified and given notice of the right to appeal the determination, as described in D-1004.b: Notification of Non-Eligibility for CCS.

 Rule Reference: §809.72(b)

-For customers who are At-Risk or experiencing homelessness, Boards may use the TWC-developed Eligibility Documentation Log (Appendix J) to document the eligibility determination and verification of supporting documents.
-Boards may also use a locally developed form and/or process for verifying eligibility.
+For customers who are Low-Income or experiencing homelessness, Boards must use the TWC-developed Eligibility Documentation Log (Appendix J) to facilitate review and verification of eligibility documents.

 Resource: Child Care Services Eligibility Documentation Log